breakfastquay/bqresample/README.md

 ==========

 A small C++ library wrapping various audio sample rate conversion libraries.

-Covers libsamplerate, Intel IPP, libresample, and Speex resampler implementations.
-Note however that libsamplerate is now the recommended option on every platform, so for new applications there is probably no good reason not to use it directly.
+Contains a built-in implementation and wrappers for libsamplerate, Intel IPP, and Speex resampler implementations.
 Suitable for Windows, Mac, and Linux.

 Requires the bqvec library.